Great Fire of London: Sunday

-A little after midnight on Sunday, 2 September 1666, a fire broke out at Thomas Farriner's bakery in Pudding Lane.
+A short time after midnight on Sunday, 2 September 1666, a fire broke out at Thomas Farriner's bakery in Pudding Lane.
 (Note: Contemporary maps record the site as 23 Pudding Lane.
 The plot is now "within the roadway of Monument Street".)
 The occupants, save the family's maidservant, who was too frightened to try, fled through an upstairs window to the house next door.
 When the house burned down, she became the fire's first victim.
 Farriner's neighbours tried to douse the fire; after an hour, the parish constables arrived and judged that the adjoining houses should be demolished to prevent further spread.
 The householders protested, and Lord Mayor Sir Thomas Bloodworth was summoned to give his permission.

 When Bloodworth arrived, the flames were consuming the adjoining houses and creeping towards the warehouses and flammable stores on the riverfront.
 The more experienced firemen were calling for demolition, but Bloodworth refused on the grounds that most premises were rented and the owners could not be found.
 Bloodworth is generally thought to have been appointed to the office of Lord Mayor as a yes man, rather than because he possessed the requisite capabilities for the job.
 He panicked when faced with a sudden emergency, and, when pressed, made the oft-quoted remark, "A woman might piss it out", and left.
 Jacob Field notes that although Bloodworth "is frequently held culpable by contemporaries (as well as some later historians) for not stopping the Fire in its early stages... there was little [he] could have done" given the state of firefighting expertise and the sociopolitical implications of anti-fire action at that time.